WebFiori/docs/sessions-management.md

 ### Configuring Database Session Storage

+Setting up database session storage requires three steps:

-* Setting the value of the constant `WF_SESSION_STORAGE` to `\WebFiori\Framework\Session\DatabaseSessionStorage`.
+1. Setting the value of the constant `WF_SESSION_STORAGE` to `\WebFiori\Framework\Session\DatabaseSessionStorage`.
-* Adding a database connection with the name `sessions-connection` using the command `add:db-connection`.
+2. Adding a database connection with the name `sessions-connection` using the command `add:db-connection`.
-* Creating the table that will store the sessions using a migration.
+3. Running the schema migration to create the required database tables.

 ### Setting the Value of The Constant `WF_SESSION_STORAGE`